Start Here

 In sim gear since 2011, on the DIY side since a 2014 bass-shaker build hummed like a beehive.

 Current obsession Haptics, power bricks, ferrite cores, and labeling the thing before Future You curses Past You.
-Motion is cool.
-Clean power and sane software profiles are cooler at 1:00 a.m.
+Auditing the unglamorous side of a creator studio

 Mac Donovan signature bench card — Where invisible failures get labeled.